Last Updated On -24 Feb 2025

 Given below are all the types of trading accounts used by the business:

-Typically used by experienced traders who want to borrow funds from brokers to purchase securities.
+Typically used by experienced traders who want to borrow from brokers to purchase securities.
 It is used in trading stocks, futures, and options.

-Following is an example of a profit and loss account:
+Following is an example of a Profit and Loss Account:

 Particulars |